real-pmein1/HLA-NoVR/README.md

 This mod has been further modded to add/change/remove some features so it plays more like the VR game and to fix some bugs.

 ## Installation - Windows
+There are currently two branches:
+* [Main](https://github.com/real-pmein1/HLA-NoVR/archive/refs/heads/main.zip) (basically the unchanged HLA-NoVR mod)
+* [WIP](https://github.com/real-pmein1/HLA-NoVR/archive/refs/heads/wip.zip) (work in progress mod, may break maps not listed in the change log)
-[Download the mod](https://github.com/real-pmein1/HLA-NoVR/archive/refs/heads/main.zip) and extract the `game` folder to your Alyx root folder where there should already be a folder called `game`.
+Download your preferred option and extract the `game` folder to your Alyx root folder where there should already be a folder called `game`.

 [Download and run the official launcher](https://github.com/real-pmein1/HLA-NoVR-Launcher/releases/latest) from any folder.
 It will ask where your Alyx installation is.
 Choose the location of the `game` folder.